Cook Near Me in Yelachenahalli Bangalore | Daily Home Cooking | Rent A Maids 247

 ★★★★★

 My father is from Dharwad and has type-2 diabetes.
-He manages it well but his real struggle is that the food required for diabetes management is usually made for a generic South Indian palate — white rice replaced with oats, which he finds insulting.
-He has been eating jolada rotti and shenga chutney his entire life.
+The food required for diabetes management is usually made for a generic palate — white rice replaced with oats, which he finds insulting.
 He wants ragi mudde, not oat porridge.
-He wants properly made North Karnataka food that happens to also be good for his blood sugar, not hospital diet food that looks like it was designed to punish him for getting sick.
-Shashikala, who joined us through Rent A Maids 247 three months ago, is from Hubli.
+Shashikala, who joined us three months ago, is from Hubli.
 She asked for his diet chart before the trial.
-On the trial day she made jolada rotti, a lentil preparation with almost no oil, and a shenga chutney that my father said was the best he had eaten outside Dharwad.
+She made jolada rotti, a lentil preparation with almost no oil, and a shenga chutney my father said was the best he had eaten outside Dharwad.
 His last HbA1c came down significantly.
 His endocrinologist asked what had changed.
 We told her: finally, the right food made the right way.

 PD